babymagnum/todo-list-app1-flutter/README.md

 # Getting Started

+1. Change the git remote url with your current repo url `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` -> remove the quote mark
-1. After clone the project, change the name of the folder
+2. After clone the project, change the name of the folder
-2. flutter channel master -> change to channel master to best support
+3. flutter channel master -> change to channel master to best support
-3. flutter pub get -> get the packages defined in pubspec.yaml class
+4. flutter pub get -> get the packages defined in pubspec.yaml class
-4. flutter clean -> clean the flutter project
+5. flutter clean -> clean the flutter project
-5. Change app name from android manifest or ios build file
+6. Change app name from android manifest or ios build file

 # Basic packages used